alunelo/azure-network-protocols/README.md

 <h2>Key Observations</h2>

-- IP Address Changes – Tracked how the public IP address changed when connecting to different Proton VPN servers worldwide.
-- Location Masking – Verified geolocation data before and after VPN connection to analyze how websites and services detect user location.
+- DNS Resolution Analysis – Used PowerShell to query and analyze how domain names resolve to IP addresses.
+- CNAME Record Configuration – Created and tested a CNAME record and pointed it to a web server.
+- DNS Server Management – Configured and monitored DNS services using Windows Server Manager.
+- PowerShell DNS Commands – Executed various commands such as flushdns, ping, & nslookup.

 <h2>DISCLAIMER</h2>